deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16392/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure illustrates the difference between backpropagation and trace propagation in credit assignment for LLM-based optimization of compound AI systems.
+> 🔼 This figure illustrates the difference between backpropagation and trace propagation in credit assignment for optimizing compound AI systems using LLMs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Credit assignment: a local vs. a global approach.
 In backpropagation, the optimizer updates each parameter individually.
 In trace propagation, the prompt contains the execution trace, which allows it to generate all updated variables in a single call.
 Note that the loss is a textual feedback.
 In addition, the gradient of the instruction is not the gradient of the output, but the gradient of the instruction with respect to the gradient of the output.